dougmacclure/My-Portfolio/README.md

 # MATLAB Code

-Various MATLAB projects are included, including an LU-decomposition algorithm, Newton's Method and Extended Secant Method for finding the zeros of a function, and various other projects.
+Various MATLAB projects are included, including an LU-decomposition algorithm, Newton's Method and Extended Secant Method for finding the zeros of a function, Lagrange polynomial interpolation and various other projects.

-#Intermediate C++ Programs
+# Intermediate C++ Programs